Hon. Alderman Doreen Madolin Weatherhead: 5th Nov 1931 – 5th Feb 2026

 One of Doreen’s early roles was to chair the Libraries committee, where she got the nickname Madame Bibliothèque.

-He mentioned like Peter, how when she was Mayor she would engage him as her escort for the evening.
+He mentioned like Peter, how when she was Mayor she would engage him as her escort for the evening events.

 And to close he mentioned that he like Doreen was a heavy smoker.
 During that time it was allowable to smoke within the council chamber.
 The Borough was only able to ban smoking within the chamber following an Act of Parliament!